coyiutoc/VCL-Web-Framework/docs/manual/pages/developing_new_conditions.md

 ### (2) Add constants

 Add the constants needed to run each subcondition into the right data file.
 All data files are in `public/scripts/experiment-properties/data/constants`.

+How the constants work is that for a given trial structure, the application **MERGES** all constants defined in the `BASE` variable with all constants defined in `CONDITIONS` variable.

+If the trial structure is already defined, you would only need to add all subconditions for your new condition in `CONDITIONS`.
-Add a JS object into the file with the same experiment base name.
+- Add a JS object into the file with the same experiment base name.
 You want to add into the array for CONDITIONS, not BASE.
-E.g. for JND, there is an array for JND_BASE, which has all the base attributes on each subcondition of a given trial structure.
-All condition data, which either adds or overrides any parameters in JND_BASE, is inside JND_CONDITIONS.

-**Each entry in the array represents ONE subcondition.
-So you must define all attributes that are being changed for each subcondition.**
+- Note that **each entry in the array represents ONE subcondition.
+So you must define all attributes that are being changed on a subcondition-basis.**

-**You can OVERRIDE any of the attributes found in the base subconditions.
-E.g. you can redefine "point_size" in your subcondition if you are changing it on a subcondition-basis.**
+- You can **OVERRIDE** any of the attributes found in the base subconditions.
+E.g. you can redefine "point_size" in your subcondition if you are changing it on a subcondition-basis.

-Object should look something like this:
+- An example of a new object representing a condition should look something like this:

 ```
 name_of_new_condition:
 [
-	{constant1: ___, constant2: ____},
+	{constant1: ___, constant2: ____}, //first subcondition

-	{constant1: ___, constant2: ____},
+	{constant1: ___, constant2: ____}, //second subcondition

-	{constant1: ___, constant2: ____},
+	{constant1: ___, constant2: ____}, //third...

 	{constant1: ___, constant2: ____},